-[11:114] You shall observe the Contact Prayer (al-salata) at both ends of the day, and during the night.
+[11:114] And you shall observe the Contact Prayer (al-salata) at both ends of the day, and during the night.
 Indeed, the good deeds remove the evil deeds.
 That is a reminder (dhik’raa) for those who would take heed.

-[11:120] And all we narrate to you (Muhammad) the story of the messengers that we can strengthen your heart with it.
-The truth has come to you in it (haadhihi) as well as an enlightenment (maw’izatan) and a reminder (dhik’raa) for the believers.
+[11:120] And each we narrate to you (Muhammad) the story of the messengers that we may strengthen your heart with it.
+The truth has come to you in it (haadhihi) as well as a warning (maw’izatun) and a reminder (dhik’raa) for the believers.

 Note: The truth has come in the story of the messengers which may serve as a warning and a reminder for the believers.